duckdb/duckdb-web/docs/guides/python/import_arrow.md

 my_arrow = pa.Table.from_pydict({'a':[42]})

-# create the table "my_table" from the DataFrame "my_df"
+# create the table "my_table" from the DataFrame "my_arrow"
 con.execute("CREATE TABLE my_table AS SELECT * FROM my_arrow")

-# insert into the table "my_table" from the DataFrame "my_df"
+# insert into the table "my_table" from the DataFrame "my_arrow"
 con.execute("INSERT INTO my_table SELECT * FROM my_arrow")
 ```